 This rose soap is one of the best DIY gifts for those who love skincare or a little pampering.
 Rose is one of the best herbs out there for skincare, and I include it in many of my DIY recipes.

-Not only is this soap good for the skin but it is naturally coloured with madder root powder and creates beautiful swirls.
+Not only is this soap good for the skin, but it’s also naturally coloured with madder root powder and creates beautiful swirls.
 Once topped off with dried rose petals, people will have a hard time believing you made it yourself!

 12. Clay Gift Tags